Charge a Car Battery Safely at Home [2026 Guide]

 Step Action Purpose

-2. Engage parking brake Ensure vehicle is secure Keeps the car stable
+2 Engage parking brake Keep the vehicle stable

 Step-by-Step Guide to Charging Your Car Battery